gVkWY8NJAa/ProFootballRef/README.md

-### Scrape multiple players pages form multiple seasons
+### Scrape multiple players pages from multiple seasons
 If you need to get players from multiple seasons, it is easiest to make a pruned list of players to avoid overlap.
 Then just literate through the list like above.